 - High throughput computing system

-The Open Science Grid supports high throughput computing and it is available to XSEDE users.
+Open Science Gridsupports high throughput computing and it is available to XSEDE users.

-- An extremely large number of CPU cores.
+- An extremely large number of compute nodes and cores.

 How do I get an XSEDE User Portal account?